xdividr/dreamcloud-docs/styleguide.rst

 Links
 -----

-In most cases use the following for links:
+In most cases, use the following for links:

 .. code::